pinojs/pino/README.md

 <a name="resSerializer"></a>
 ### pino.stdSerializers.res

-Function to generate a jsonificable object out of an HTTP response from node HTTP server.
+Function to generate a JSONifiable object out of an HTTP response from node HTTP server.